Flexibility is the key word when it comes to sleeping routines for newborn babies.

 Newborns need your help when they’re unsettled.
 If they’ve been fed in the last two hours, cuddling and comfort are in order.
 You could also try topping your baby up with a feed to help send your baby to sleep.

-This short video describes strategies and techniques you can use to settle and soothe your baby.
-These include rocking, patting, singing and walking.
+This short video shows parents demonstrating strategies and techniques for settling babies for sleep.
+These strategies include rocking, patting, singing and walking.
 Every baby is different, and not all babies will respond to all techniques.
-You might need to try several things before you find one that works for your baby.
+You might need to try several options before you find one that works for your baby.

 Wrapping your newborn